Walking in the Brecon Beacons

 The suggestions below are just a flavour of some of the more popular routes hereabouts.
 The ‘Waterfall Country’ walks are along deep valleys which are internationally renowned for their rich mix of animal and plant life, as well as the spectacular sight of tons of water falling over cliffs.

-From the Door
+From the Door (suitable footware will be required)

 1. Hepste Fechan walk: – 4 hours, 9.5km, moderate.
 This route takes you from Beili Helyg over a ridge and down to the river Hepste that is crossed by stepping stones.
 The route follows the river upstream, and at Hepste Fechan, an old farm holding, the path fords the river again (not recommended if the river is high) and takes you to the top of Cadair Fawr.